DKDS: A Benchmark Dataset of Degraded Kuzushiji Documents with Seals for Detection and Binarization: Experiments on Track 2

+All experiments were carried out on an Ubuntu system using Python 3.9 and the PyTorch framework.
+For Track 2 of the dataset, all models were trained and evaluated under the same hardware configuration (i.e., NVIDIA GeForce RTX 3090 GPU) to ensure a fair performance comparison.

+For the document binarization task (Track 2), the input images were first converted into grayscale as a preprocessing step for traditional binarization algorithms (i.e., Niblack~\cite{niblack1985introduction}, Otsu~\cite{otsu1979threshold}, and Sauvola~\cite{sauvola2000adaptive}).
+The Niblack algorithm used a $25\times25$ sliding window with $k=0.8$, while the Sauvola algorithm employed the same window size.

+For the K-means clustering~\cite{mcqueen1967some}, the number of clusters was set to $K=3$.
+After clustering, median filtering with a kernel size of $5\times5$ was applied to smooth the results and remove isolated noise points.

+For the two SOTA GAN-based methods, we followed their original training data preprocessing strategies, resulting in 325,608 patches of size $256\times256$ pixels and 240 downscaled full-page images of $512\times512$ pixels.
+In terms of model architecture, we adopted a U-Net~\cite{ronneberger2015u} generator for the method of Suh \emph{et al.}~\cite{suh2022two} and employed a U-Net++~\cite{zhou2019unet++} generator for the method of Ju \emph{et al.}~\cite{ju2024three}.
+Both methods used EfficientNet-B5~\cite{tan2019rethinking} as the encoder backbone.

+For our cGAN~\cite{isola2017image}-based method, the training data were preprocessed by dividing each original image into $512\times512$ overlapping patches with a 30\% overlap ratio.
+To further expand the training set, we applied data augmentation, including scaling (factors 0.75, 1.0, 1.25, and 1.5) and rotations (0\textdegree and 270\textdegree).
+After preprocessing and augmentation, the 40 original training images were expanded into a total of 71,458 patches of size $512\times512$ pixels.
+Both the generator and discriminator were optimized using the Adam~\cite{kingma2014adam} optimizer with a learning rate of $2\times10^{-4}$ and $\beta$ coefficients of $(0.5, 0.999)$.
+The model was trained for 10 epochs with a batch size of 16.
+During inference, the predicted outputs were binarized using a threshold of 0.5.

-\subsubsection{Quantitative Comparison}
+\subsection{Quantitative Comparison}

-We employed traditional binarization algorithms, traditional algorithms combined with K-means clustering, and deep learning-based (i.e., GAN) methods as baselines for the document binarization task.
-The experimental results are summarized in Table~\ref{tab:document_binarization}.
+We employed traditional binarization algorithms, traditional algorithms combined with K-means clustering, two SOTA GAN-based methods, and our improved cGAN~\cite{isola2017image}-based method as baselines for the document binarization task.
+The experimental results are summarized in Tables~\ref{tab:binarization_easy}, \ref{tab:binarization_difficult}, and~\ref{tab:binarization_real}, respectively.